Spoons and Cookies

 IMG_3168

-• 4 tsp vanilla extract [don’t skimp, use real vanilla]
+• 3 tsp vanilla extract [use high quality vanilla]

-• 4 C semi-sweet chocolate chips or cut up dark chocolate bars or a mixture of both
+• 3 C semi-sweet chocolate chips or cut up dark chocolate bars or a mixture of both.
+Can use mini-sized chips for variety.

 In a large bowl, beat butter, sugars, and vanilla until light and creamy.
 You can melt the butter first to speed this up.
 Beat eggs lightly together.
 Add to creamed ingredients.

 Beat everything together with a sturdy wooden spoon.
 Stir in salt and soda.
-Add flour, mixing in each cup completely.
+Add flour one cup at a time, mixing in each cup completely.
 Stir in oats and finally chocolate bits.

 IMG_3185